 The primary focus of prior work on the impact of omnivory on the stability of food chains (Holyoak and Sachdev, 1998; Long et al., 2011; Morin and Lawler, 1996; Pimm and Lawton, 1978) has been on whether or not omnivory should be observed in nature due its destabilizing impact on food chain dynamics.
-Alternatively, we have chosen to assume omnivory is prevalent, and investigate how that will impact the probability of observing food chain length patterns in food webs.
+Alternatively, we have chosen to assume omnivory, in the sense of feeding on prey occupying a range of trophic positions, is prevalent, and investigate how that will impact the probability of observing food chain length patterns in food webs.
 We would not expect that predictions pertaining to purely linear food chains should match the observation of short food chains, and for the most part it has not (Sterner et al., 1997).
-While omnivory may not be as ubiquitous as we have assumed (Thompson and Hemberg, 2009), we propose that chains with universal omnivory are a more useful abstraction than linear chains because in nature food chains are embedded in reticulate webs.
+While omnivory may not be as ubiquitous as we have assumed in our simple webs (Thompson and Hemberg, 2009), we propose that chains with universal omnivory are a more useful abstraction than linear chains because in nature food chains are embedded in reticulate webs.
+The predictions from our simple webs are reflected in the results of our analysis of random and niche model food webs.

 Our choice for the distributions from which values for the impact of species on each other were drawn was not based on empirical evidence.
-Sensitivity analysis showed that our results are relatively robust to our choice of the magnitudes of the impact of the predator on the prey and vice versa.
+By using multiple different distributions for the relative impacts of the predator and prey, however, we showed that our results are relatively robust to our choice of the magnitudes of the impact of the predator on the prey and vice versa.
 When there is asymmetry in interaction strengths, and moderate levels of connectance the pattern is maintained.
 It is not surprising that simulations with weak asymmetry but relatively strong interaction strength (10/-5, 5/-10) showed a weak trend towards decreasing QSS with more trophic levels, following May’s (1972) result.

-Similarly when the total number of interactions was high (24 and 28 interactions, connectance of 0.267, and 0.311 respectively) all webs had a low probability of stability.
+May (1972) showed that highly connected random webs were less stable than those that were less connected.
+Similarly when the total number of interactions was high (24 and 28 interactions, connectance of 0.24, 0.28) all webs had a low probability of stability, with the exception of webs with high density dependence.
+As we have suggested for webs with more trophic levels, webs with high connectance values should be selected against.
+It is unlikely however, that systemic selection against highly connected communities is resulting in the observed pattern of food chain length.
+Highly connected webs are typically characterized by shorter food chains on average, and thus fewer trophic levels.
+We may then consider that the observed limitation of food chain length to three or four is the result of a balancing of dynamic constraints operating on both the number of trophic levels and the overall connectance of the web.
+Such a balance would need to be struck by shorter food chains, but lower connectance.

 Dynamic constraints seem to offer a reasonable explanation for the observed pattern of food chain length in nature.
-Nonetheless other studies (Post et al. 2000, Post 2002, Young et al. 2013) have demonstrated that other possible mechanisms may be at work by finding relationships between chain length and productivity or ecosystem size.
-However, in these studies food chain length does not exceed 6 as predicted by the dynamic constraints hypothesis and further their results often conflict.
+We anticipate that the results of our simulations merely offer qualitative descriptions of the relationship between food chain length and stability rather than precise quantitative estimates.
+Nonetheless previous studies (Post et al. 2000, Post 2002, Young et al. 2013) have demonstrated that other possible mechanisms may be at work by finding relationships between chain length and productivity or ecosystem size.
+However, in these studies food chain length does not exceed 6 as predicted by the dynamic constraints hypothesis and their results often conflict.